-A couple of days ago we welcomed the start of another year: 2017.
-My boyfriend and I attended a packed Mass, and we thanked God for gracing the world with another 365 days filled with new chances, new risks and new joy.
-In the homily our priest gave, he challenged us to reflect on the light and dark parts of the year.
-In his words, the light moments were times where we felt joyous, excited, in awe or blissful.
-The dark moments were the tougher times when we experienced heartache, sadness, hatred, jealousy or anxiety.
-In the bulk of his homily, he listed off his greatest joys and heartaches of 2016, but the most important thing he did was include the link between light and dark.
-He said there is always a little light within the dark moments.
-Kind of like when people say, “Everything happens for a reason” and “Something good will come out of this.”
+A couple days ago we welcomed the start of a new year – 2017.
+My boyfriend and I attended Mass and thanked God for gracing us with another 365 days filled with new chances, risks, and joy.
+In the homily, our priest challenged us to reflect on the light and dark parts of the year.
+Light were times we felt joyful, excited or blissful.
+Dark was when we experienced heartache, sadness, hatred, jealousy or anxiety.
+In the bulk of his homily, he listed off his greatest joys and heartaches of 2016, He said there’s always light inside the darkness – they are connected.

-As I was listening to this homily, I began to slowly think back on all the grand moments of 2016.
-What happened to me?
+I thought about my 2016 moments.
 What did I do?
 How did I change?
 Where did I stumble and where did I soar?
-I quickly created a short bullet list.
-Good moments: college graduation, new boyfriend, cool summer internship and a 23rd birthday celebration.
-Bad moments: my Oma’s two strokes and several hospitalizations, frustrating job hunt/bad interviews and moving back home.
-Each good moment brought a smile to my face, while each bad moment caused me to cringe.
-Then I thought about what Father had just said… “Within every dark moment, there is light.”
-When these three events happened, they all SUCKED!
-When my Oma suffered a stroke, I thought God was punishing our family.
-When I moved back to Overland Park and had to live in the basement, I thought I was being pulled away from my new boyfriend and friends.
-When I had some bad job interviews, I thought I wasn’t smart enough or creative enough to be hired.
+Good: college graduation, new boyfriend, summer internship and a 23rd birthday.
+Bad: Oma’s strokes, frustrating job hunt and moving back home.
+I smiled at the good and cringed at the bad.
+Then I remembered what he said, “Within every dark moment, there’s light.”
+When the bad parts happened, they sucked.
+I thought God was punishing our family when Oma suffered her strokes.
+When I moved back to OP after graduation, I thought I was being pulled away from my boyfriend and friends.
+I thought I wasn’t smart or creative enough when I had a couple rough interviews.
 I doubted God, and I doubted myself.